-Distemper, Hepatitis, Parvo and Parainfluenza are advised for all puppies and adults.
-Puppies should receive a vaccine starting at 6 weeks of age, then boostered every 3 weeks until the puppy is 15-16 weeks of age.
+Distemper, Hepatitis, Parvo, and Parainfluenza are advised for all puppies and adults.
+Puppies should receive a vaccine starting at 6 weeks of age, then boostered every 3 weeks until the puppy is over 16 weeks of age.
 Additional boosters will be given 1 year later, then every 3 years thereafter.

-A Rabies vaccination is required by law and must be given to every pet at 3 months of age.
+Rabies vaccination is required by law and must be given to every pet when they are over 3 months of age.
 A booster is given one year later, then every 3 years.

 A Rattlesnake bite is an emergency that can result in serious injury or death.
 Rattlesnake venom is a complex mixture of toxins that spread through the body following a bite.
 Rattlesnake vaccine may defend your dog by creating an immunity that works right away to help neutralize the toxin; however, the efficacy and potency have not been fully demonstrated by the manufacturer of this product.

-Factors which may influence the effectiveness of the vaccine include: the type of snake, location of bite and amount of venom injected; how well the dog has responded to the vaccine, and the length of time since the last dose was administered.
+Factors that may influence the effectiveness of the vaccine include the type of snake, location of bite and amount of venom injected; how well the dog has responded to the vaccine, and the length of time since the last dose was administered.

 BORDETELLA VACCINE (KENNEL COUGH)